harfel/stocal/doc/tutorial.md

 ## Stochastic simulation algorithms

 stocal ships with several variants of the stochastic simulation algorithm, refered to as sampler.
-A call to `Process.trajectory` inspects the underlying process and will instantiate an appropriate sampler.
+A call to `Process.sample` inspects the underlying process and will instantiate an appropriate sampler.
 Currently, this creates and instance of Gibson and Bruck's next reaction method, unless at least one transition of the process is time-dependent